code11/engine/docs/docs/quick-start-tutorial/setup.md

 + engine.start();
 ```

-1. We import and create an `Engine` instance
-2. Instead of having `react-dom` mounting our app to DOM, we give that honor to
-   Engine

-That's it!
-We are running an Engine app now.
+Engine takes care of mounting the app to DOM instead of having `react-dom`.

+This creates a valid, running Engine app.

-Now that we have our engine app set.
-Let's do some chores to set the stage for
-building our glorious TodoMVC app:
+Up next: some chores to set the stage for building the TodoMVC app:

 ### Add styles

-We want to keep our focus on building the React side of things.
-Let's install
+To keep the focus on building the React side of things, install
-`todomvc-app-css` npm package provided by good people behind the TodoMVC
+`todomvc-app-css` npm package with `yarn add todomvc-app-css`.
+Update
-project with `yarn add todomvc-app-css`, and update our `src/index.tsx` file to
+`src/index.tsx` file to use it:
-use it:

 ```diff
 - import "./index.css";